Man dead, woman critically injured in apartment fire in Brooklyn

 Both were rescued from the apartment, given CPR and rushed to Methodist Hospital.

-Officials say the fire was contained to one apartment.
-No other injuries were reported.
+Officials say the fire was contained to one apartment, and no other injuries were reported.

-The building is not fireproof.
-Residents in several other apartments said their fire alarms went off, alerting them to get out.

-Fire crews said the fire didn't spread because the door to this apartment was closed, which limited the amount of injuries and saved lives.
+FDNY officials said the fire didn't spread because the door to the affected apartment was closed, which limited the amount of injuries and saved lives.

+"The message is, you need a working smoke alarm," Gala said.
+"You need to keep that door closed."

+As fire investigators work to determine what sparked the blaze, officials continue to assess the extent of damage to the building.

-The American Red Cross is assisting the displaced residents as fire investigators work to determine what sparked the blaze.
+The American Red Cross is assisting the residents who have been displaced.

 ----------